Boyd1993/ArdeliaBot/notes.md

 # 1.3.0
 - Welcome module added!
 See !help welcome for instructions.
-- Chaned timer of birthday so it won't load infinite birthday programs.
+- Changed timer of birthday so it won't load infinite birthday programs.

 # 1.2.1
 - Fixed crash when asking for the list.
 - Editors can add and delete birthdays.
 - Improved date checking.
-- More clear age discription in list.
+- More clear age description in list.

 # 1.2.0
 - Added birthday module.
 For more info use !help birthday.